 - You acted in self-defense or defense of someone else;

 - You did not act willfully or with the required intent; and

 - You were falsely accused.

-In order to help you better understand California assault laws, our California criminal defense attorneys discuss the following, below:
+In order to help you better understand California assault laws, our criminal defense attorneys discuss the following, below:

 - 1. How does California law define the crime of simple assault?

 - 2. What are the consequences if a person is convicted of 240 PC?

 - 3. How can a person defend against these charges in court?

 - 4. Are there other crimes commonly charged together with assault?

 - 5. Can assault victims file a civil lawsuit?